 Using the right ceiling insulation

 Insulation that comes in roll form is generally better to have installed in your ceiling.
 The R-values of bulk ceiling insulation like think pink aerolite, isotherm, cellulose fibre or knauf insulation are very similar but there are more benefits to roll form insulation.

 Insulation with harmful chemicals

-For example cellulose fiber is loose fill newspaper insulation.
+For example, cellulose fibre is loose fill newspaper insulation.
 It has been treated with many chemicals to make it fire retardant which is harmful to anyone or anything that might ingest it or come in contact with it.
-Fiberglass and polyester insulation, contain no harmful chemicals or additives to force a fire retardant status.
+Fibreglass and polyester insulation, contain no harmful chemicals or additives to force a fire retardant status.